rdilay/net-lease-buyer-insights/README.md

 This dataset enables deep analysis of buyer behavior, purchase frequency, market activity, and geographic trends across two decades of net lease transactions.

+## 📊 Key Metrics & Dimensions

+This project analyzes buyer activity in the net lease real estate space using the following:

 ### Key Metrics

 - **Total Buyers**